yazin/flowerstand/README.md

 ### Server-side

-Rename `app/app.env.example` to `app.env` and specify parameters.
+Rename `app/.env.example` to `.env` and specify parameters.
 Database related parameters have to match with `mysql.env` created above.

 Specify `NODE_ENV=development` for development environment.

 ### Front-end

-Rename `frontend/app/app.env.example` to `.env.development` and specify API URL.
-No trailing slash.
+Noting to do.

 ### Install packages and initialize Database